-The Budget and Finance Division will account for money spent for food and food related items on a monthly basis and send purchase invoices to the Support Services Division Captain for review and approval.
+The Budget and Finance Division will account for money spent for food and food related items monthly and send purchase invoices to the Support Services Division Captain for review and approval.
 The invoices will include the amount of money spent, the number of meals served, and the average cost per meal.